 The most popular financing option to study in Germany is the block account.
 A blocked account is a particular type of bank account that must contain a certain amount and restrictions set by the German authorities.

 Students require to open a blocked account in a German Bank or local bank (authorized by German missions) to get a visa.
-It is necessary to deposit 10,236 euros in this account.
-Students can withdraw only 853 euros per month from this account due to restrictions.
+It is necessary to deposit 10,332 euros into this account.
+Students can withdraw only 861 euros per month from this account due to restrictions.
 In case you have a scholarship, funding, or sponsor letter, then a blocked account is not required to get a visa.

 3. Sponsor Letter: